 My first answer is no. On the East Coast, you definitely don’t need one.
 There is enough petrol station.

 On the West coast, it’s different though.
-It can be harder to find patrol station near you and because you never know what’s gonna happen, get a petrol jerry can.
+It can be harder to find a petrol station near you and because you never know what’s gonna happen, get a petrol jerry can.

 Tip: Don’t hesitate to visit a used cars garage, they usually have plenty of used equipment, like these jerry cans.
 We got ours for free from one guy who had hundreds flying around.